A/B testing campaign messages

 For either email, Push, or SMS messages, this process is the same.
 First things first, you’ll want to head to the campaign where you want to run your test, and create the type of message you want to test—email or push notification.

-Then, on the message you’d like to add a test to, you’ll see an Turn into A/B Test Button.
+Then, on the message you’d like to add a test to, you’ll see a Turn into A/B Test button.

 Want to run a hold-out test instead?

 Use a Random Cohort Branch to run a test in which some members of your audience receive a message and the rest don’t.
 Learn how to run a hold out test.